-- National Institute of Standards and Technology (NIST) SP 800-38A [21] - FIPS 197 [31]
+- National Institute of Standards and Technology (NIST) SP 800-38A [20] - FIPS 197 [30]

-The TOE implements the following alternative block cipher modes for the user: the ECB, CBC, CTR and CFB block cipher modes, defined by "NIST FIPS PUB 800-38" [20] and published in December 2001.To implement FCS\CKM.4/AES\SCL, SCL software performs reset triggering at the end of the kernel function (Des3Green\EnDecryption) by writing the "trigger reset" value 0xFFFF to the SCP\CTRL register (hardware).
-As a result, the key store register is overwritten with the reset value.
-The second step is a removal of the complete AES data object from RAM by overwriting it by random value.
+The TOE implements the following alternative block cipher modes for the user: the ECB, CBC, CTR and CFB block cipher modes, defined by "NIST FIPS PUB 800-38" [20] and published in December 2001.

+To implement FCS_CKM.4/AES_SCL, SCL software performs reset triggering at the end of the kernel function by writing the "trigger reset" value 0xFFFF to the SCP_CTRL register (hardware).
+As a result, the key register is overwritten with the reset value.
+The second step is the removal of the complete AES data object from RAM by overwriting it with a random value.